Iniidae: Morphology

-Their necks are flexible, since their cervical vertebra are movable; this is remarkable since nearly all cetaceans' neck vertebra are fused, which rigidly aims most other cetaceans' heads forward.
+Their necks are flexible, since their cervical vertebra are movable; this is remarkable since nearly all cetaceans' neck vertebrae are fused, which rigidly aims most other cetaceans' heads forward.
 The Iniidae have other morphology common to species adapted to freshwater riverine habitats; which include highly reduced or absent dorsal fins, so they do not become entangled in vegetation from the flooded terrestrial plains; and large, wide, paddle-like pectoral fins that allow maneuverability in confined areas cramped by vegetation.
 Other riverine adaptations including a long rostrum, skull and jaw and reduced orbits.

-Iniidae share many other characteristics in common with their marine odontocete relatives: Their stomachs include a fore-stomach, singled chambered main stomach, and a pyloric stomach with connecting channels.
-Like most other cetatians Iniidae have lost their fur and lack true vocal cords.
-They share the similar structure of the tympanic bulla and lung shape, the position of their diaphragm and the position of the blowhole to the back of the head with their marine ancestors.
+Iniidae share many other characteristics in common with their marine odontocete relatives: Their stomachs include a fore-stomach, singled single-chambered main stomach, and a pyloric stomach with connecting channels.
+Like most other cetaceans, Iniidae have lost their fur and lack true vocal cords.
+They share a similar structure of the tympanic bulla and lung shape, the position of their diaphragm, and the position of the blowhole to the back of the head with their marine ancestors.

 The dentition of Iniidae dolphins is heterodont, having conical, small teeth that differ slightly in the front of the mouth.
-The teeth extend lingually in the back and in the front they have a small depression on the side of each.
+The teeth extend lingually in the back, and in the front, they have a small depression on the side of each.
 These mammals are carnivorous, finding prey by using echolocation.